-- An unexpected/very strong grief reaction happens some years later “out of the blue” (Triggers and changes of your situation allow your grief to come out)
+- An unexpected/strong grief reaction happens years later “out of the blue”.
+Triggers and changes of your situation allow your grief to come out.

 Common Reasons for Seeking Help with Loss